numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 1. Casting always requires an explicit output datatype.
-2. The NumPy iterator API requires access to functions that are lower-level than what universal functions currently need
+2. The NumPy iterator API requires access to functions that are lower-level than what universal functions currently need.

 Casting can be complex, and may not implement all details of each input datatype (such as non-native byte order or unaligned access).
 Thus casting